 To see meetings that are listed on the House and Senate calendar pages, see the

-This includes House, Senate, and Commissions.
+This includes House, Senate, and Commission meetings.
 For further information on daily activities in the House and Senate, you may also want to see the Calendars and Procedures (Parliamentary) sections of this FAQ.

-You can subscribe to an email notification service.
+You can subscribe to one or more email notification services.

 Both the House and Senate allow you to subscribe to those lists on the Legislature's website.
 Schedules are sent via e-mail on a daily basis during the session and weekly during the interim.
 For the House, go to Subscribe to House Mailing Lists and follow the instructions.
 In the Senate, go to the Senate Email List Subscription Form.
 You will receive an e-mail welcoming you to the lists with instructions about unsubscribing.
 In addition, you can subscribe to most House and Senate committees for updates and agenda items.

 You can find schedule information on the Legislative website on the Schedules, Calendars, and Legislative Business page.
-You can hear a recorded version of the House schedule by calling 651-296-9283.
-Paper copies of daily and weekly schedules are available at House Public Information Services in Room 175 State Office Building.
+Paper copies of daily and weekly schedules are available at House Public Information Services in Room 175 of the State Office Building.
+House Public Information can be reached at 651-296-2146.
 Paper copies of daily and weekly schedules are available through Senate Information, which is located in Room 231 of the Capitol and G204 of the Minnesota Senate Building.
 Senate Information can be reached at (651) 296-0504.

 There is no yearly deadline for the introduction of bills.
 However, each year the Legislature establishes deadlines for committee action on bills by concurrent resolution.
 The deadlines do not apply to the House committees on Capital Investment, Ways and Means, Taxes, or Rules and Legislative Administration, nor to the Senate committees on Capital Investment, Finance, Taxes, or Rules and Administration.